 These are just seven key outbound call center metrics to track.
 Your individual call center metrics definitions may vary, as you may have different goals or KPIs to measure depending on your business objectives.

-Whatever your key metrics are, having a system in place to track these metrics and gauge their failures and successes is critical to having a successful outbound call program.
+Whatever your key metrics are, having a system to track these metrics and gauge their failures and successes is critical to a successful outbound call program.